kabanero-io/kabanero-pipelines/docs/Curation.md

    git clone https://github.com/kabanero-io/kabanero-pipelines.git
    ```

-1. The default pipelines and tasks are under the `pipelines/incubator` repository.
+1. Notice that the default pipelines and tasks are under the `pipelines/incubator` repository.

     ```shell
     cd pipelines/incubator